 Online is one thing, hearing it direct is another.
 I muse on how land managers, academics, govt, activists might garner insight from each other.

-A previous ‘intel’ trip along the Marches fielded views of an environmental activist (who once upon a time wanted to be a gamekeeper), farmers, and a brace of bird ringers.
-This northerly trip was more uplands focussed – covering Southern Scotland and northern England taking in both people and places.
+A previous ‘intel’ trip along the Marches fielded views of an environmental activist (who once upon a time wanted to be a gamekeeper), arable farmers, and bird ringers.
+This northerly trip was more uplands focussed – covering Southern Scotland and northern England taking in people and places (even around roadblocks.)